 I talk more about Torch War here.

 Rob Davidoff is a student at the University of Dayton, working towards a degree in Mechanical Engineering with a concentration in Aerospace.
 In other words, he is a rocket scientist.
-Ian Mitchell is a physics Ph.D. student at the University of Houston hoping to do observational cosmology (WIMP searches and the like).
+Ian Mitchell is a physics Ph.D. student at the University of Houston studying experimental particle physics.
 Together they are currently working on a fascinating alternate history of the NASA space flight program called Eyes Turned Skywards.
 It diverges from our history at the point where the Apollo program comes to an end, and in our time line NASA decides to go with developing a space station, instead of the Space Shuttle.
 The consequences of not having a reusable launch vehicle in the 1970's are interesting, to say the least.

 David Portree is the manager of the Regional Planetary Information Facility, Astrogeology Science Center, US Geological Survey.
 His blog Beyond Apollo is full of great articles on the history of spaceflight.
 But recently he has been applying his encyclopedic knowledge to crafting an alternate history that he calls "Imagining Another Apollo".
 Last I checked it was up to part 5, it is interesting reading.

 The Galactic Marines series was written by SF master William H. Keith, Jr. (writing under the pseudonyms Ian Douglas).
 The series traces the history of the United States Marine Corps over about two hundred years, starting around 2039.
 Naturally the novels are rather pro-Marine, but what did you expect from the series title?
 The military details seem reasonably accurate to me, not surprisingly since Mr. Keith served during the Vietnam War in the United States Navy as a hospital corpsman.

 Mr. Keith has done his homework.